 The Emergency Management and Community Safety Coordinator can assist any group interested in starting a PAD program.
 Feel free to contact the Emergency Management and Community Safety Coordinator at 613-930-2787 x 2214 or email@example.com.

 In Ontario, there are two pieces of legislation which protects members of the public from civil liability.
 They are the Good Samaritan Act, 2001 and the Health Systems Improvement Act, Schedule N on Page 132 and 133 (Chase McEachern Act, Heart Defibrillator Civil Liability, 2007).

 The Good Samaritan Act provides protection from civil liability when a person attempts to provide aid to another person during an emergency.
-To read the entire document including who the act applies too and its limitations, click on The Good Samaritan Act 2001.

 The Health Systems Improvement Act, Schedule N on Page 132 and 133 provides protection from civil liability to a person or organization that attempts to provide aid with a Automated External Defibrillator to another person during an emergency.
-To read the entire document including who the act applies too, what organizations are covered and its limitations, click on the Health Systems Improvement Act and read page 132 and 133.

 To read the Cornwall SDG Paramedic Services Public Access Defibrillator Policy and Procedure manual click on PAD Policy and Procedure Manual.

 Click on the image below to view an interactive map of all the AEDs in Cornwall SDG